fluttercommunity/flutter_workmanager/README.md

     "2",
     "simplePeriodicTask", \
     // When no frequency is provided the default 15 minutes is set.
     // Minimum frequency is 15 min.
-Android will automatically change your frequency to 15 min you have configured a lower frequency.
+Android will automatically change your frequency to 15 min if you have configured a lower frequency.
     frequency: Duration(hours: 1),
 )
 ```